cloudnativeto/cloudnative.to/content/en/blog/cnc-announcement.md

 ## About

-Cloud Native Community is an open source community with technology, temperature and passion.
+Cloud Native Community is an open source community with technology, warmth and passion.
 It was founded spontaneously by a group of industry elites who love open source and uphold the principle of ‘consensus, co-governance, co-construction and sharing’.
 The aim of the community is: connection, neutral, open source.
 We are based in China, facing the world, enterprise neutrality, focusing on open source, and giving feedback to open source.

 Introduction for the Steering Community：https://cloudnative.to/en/team/